-We built Gliffy to help teams share ideas and fight silo mentality.
+We built Gliffy to help teams share ideas and fight silo mentality — and you can start a free trial to see how easy it is for yourself.
 Our goal is to get teams out of their silos and onto the same page.
 While we wish all you needed was a great diagramming tool to break those silos down, there are some additional strategies that go a long way, too.

 For an organization to be successful, teams or departments have to operate within their own areas of expertise, but they also need to be communicating with one another to move the company forward as a whole.
 Balancing the need to share information with avoiding information overload is a challenging, but necessary task.

 A few things tend to happen when employees keep information to themselves:

 This all ends in the same result, a lack of trust: Departments no longer trust each other to complete their tasks or handle responsibilities.
 Employee morale takes a dive and people feel isolated and insecure.
 Individuals feel like their superiors don't care about them, while teams may feel like they're undervalued within the organization as a whole.

 When teams stop talking, feedback stops circulating and projects stagnate.
 Groups in the organization are unable to learn from one another, putting them at risk of losing time and resources while making the same mistakes.
 Worse, when problems do arise, it's unclear who should handle their resolution or take the initiative to help.

 This mentality doesn't just affect your company internally — your customers suffer, too.
 Redundancies start popping up in the most unexpected places, while other areas are left with gaping holes.
 Imagine this: you're a video site and a customer is going through your on-boarding process while making an account.
 They're introduced to the three different features you offer.

 While each step is teaching them something new, they're also learning how to upload a video three times.